Get Keyword Insights for Your Extension

 • Competition - How hard it is to rank (easy = better for new/lean listings).

 Tip: Start with relevance first.
-A keyword with moderate search popularity that perfectly matches your extension's value is far more effective than chasing a vague keyword with high popularity but weak relevance.
+A keyword with moderate monthly search demand that perfectly matches your extension's value is far more effective than chasing a vague keyword with high popularity but weak relevance.

 Step-by-step guide